TouK/nussknacker/docs/configuration/model/ModelConfiguration.md

 Nussknacker supports multitenancy, allowing multiple Nussknacker designer instances to operate on shared infrastructure components, such as Kafka, Flink, or InfluxDB.
 This is achieved by using configured namespaces to isolate resources:
-- Kafka Topics: Prefixed with a namespace.
+- Kafka Topics: Prefixed with a namespace
 - Kafka Consumer Groups: Prefixed with a namespace
-- Flink Jobs: Prefixed with a namespace.
+- Flink Jobs: Prefixed with a namespace
-- InfluxDB Metrics: Tagged with an additional namespace tag.
+- InfluxDB Metrics: Tagged with an additional namespace tag

 A namespace configuration can be defined as follows: